plaans/explain/README.md

 cargo install --bin explain --path .
 ```

-To use explainable you can do
+To use explain you can do
 ```
 ./target/release/explain <way/to/problem.pddl> <way/to/plan> <Options>
 ```

-Options available for explainable
+Options available for explain
 ```
 -d domain           # To give manually the domain of the problem -s                  # To create dot file for support